discipl/waardepapieren/README.md

 Alternatively, you can use an offline mock, which replicates the NLX environment.

-1. Run `docker-compose -f docker-compose-travis.yml up`
+1. Run `docker-compose -f docker-compose-travis.yml up --build`

+> The `--build` flags ensures that the latest version of the application is build.
+Dockers build-in caching is still used, so only the modified parts of the application are rebuild.
+Optionally the `--no-cache` flag can be added to disable the caching.
+This may be required when changes to the `package.json` are made.

 The clerk frontend will be available at `https://localhost:443`